desmos-labs/desmos/docs/fullnode/setup.md

    :::tip Tip
    By default, running `desmos init <your_node_moniker>` without the `--recover` will randomly generate a `priv_validator_key.json`.
 There is no way to regenerate this key if you lose it.\
-   We recommend running this command with the `--recover` so that you can regenerate the same `priv_validator_key.json` from the mnemonic phrase.
+   We recommend running this command with the `--recover` so that you can regenerate the same `priv_validator_key.json` from the secret recovery phrase (mnemonic phrase).
    :::

 ## 3. Get the genesis file